justobys/Toko-Buku/README.md

-Sure!
-Here is a README text for your project:

----

 # Bookstore Project

 This project is part of the Informatics Project course.
-The title of this project is "Bookstore" and it is implemented using C#.
+The title of this project is "toko buku" and it is implemented using C#.

 ## Project Overview